 For the coffee cake:

-Preheat the oven to 350°F and grease an 8×8-inch square baking pan with cooking spray or line with parchment and set aside.
+Preheat the oven to 350°F. Grease an 8x8-inch baking pan with cooking spray or line with parchment paper.

-Place the butter and granulated sugar in a separate mixing bowl.
-Use an electric mixer and beat until light and fluffy, about 2-3 minutes.
+In a separate bowl, beat ½ cup(113g) unsalted butter and ¾ cup(150g) granulated sugar with an electric mixer until light and fluffy, about 2 to 3 minutes.

-Add ¾ cup of the mini chocolate chips to the batter, reserving the rest for later.
+Add half of the 1½ cups(270g) mini chocolate chips to the batter, reserving the rest for later.
 Mix to combine.

-Sprinkle the remaining 3/4 cup of the mini chocolate chips evenly over the batter.
+Sprinkle the remaining ¾ cup mini chocolate chips evenly over the batter.

 Sprinkle the chilled streusel over the chocolate chips.